raulest50/dti_core_ovr/README.md

 3. Full propagation steps (1, 40, 80, and 120 steps)

 Test results are compared against reference data with an RMS error threshold of 1e-3.

-## License

-[Specify the license under which this project is released]

-## Acknowledgments

-[Include any acknowledgments or references to papers/algorithms used]